What Is Drop Hammer Forging?

 What is drop hammer forging?
 Simply put, it is a fabrication method employing two dies, one on a stationary anvil and the other attached to a moving ram.

-- Heated metal is poured into the lower die.
+- Heated metal is placed onto the lower die.

 - The ram brings the other die down, delivering a set number of blows to shape the hot metal.